Table of Contents

 Testimonial health ads are another go-to resource for building brand trust.
 They’re proof of your good work and the positive experiences former patients have had with you, and if that wasn’t enough, they’re also amazing at summarizing an emotional story in just one picture.

 A vital part of this campaign was its catchphrase, “We never say never”, as well as having a related phrase as the focal point (in this case, “he’ll never see her first catch”).
 Both elements were featured in all other ads.
 By doing this, National Jewish Health created a cohesive thread among all the campaign’s assets, branding and making them instantly recognizable by anyone coming across them.

-Healthcare ads are very useful for sharing your principles and what you stand for with the world, which in turn can make patients whose values align with yours choose your business over other healthcare providers.
+Healthcare advertising can be very useful for sharing your principles and what you stand for with the world, which in turn can make patients whose values align with yours choose your business over other healthcare providers.

-Adding a hashtag or catchphrase to your campaign, like in the example above, makes it easier for people to share their contributions and be part of the efforts (and spread word-of-mouth about your business!)
+That’s why something as simple as adding a hashtag or catchphrase to your campaign, like in the example above, makes it easier for people to share their contributions and be part of the efforts (and spread word-of-mouth about your business!).
 Also, notice how the CTA is the ad’s focal point, but it doesn’t take attention away from the other visual elements.

 Taking part in national holidays or celebrations is always a good healthcare marketing idea.
 Doing this increases the chances of getting your business noticed by more potential customers or patients since the use of trending keywords can easily direct them to your content.

 You know what they say, an image is worth a thousand words.
 The contrast between the two men and their shadows tells a story all on its own, and the accompanying text drives the point home even further.